What Is Credit Repair?

 How do I know if I need credit repair?

-Many factors will contribute to your credit score.
 These can include whether you have any default judgments and outstanding payments, have been denied loans, or have unpaid debts.
 In some instances, these can be caused by ID theft.
 If there are any discrepancies or incorrect data on your credit report, you should contact the reporting agency, and they can provide further details.
-If you are sure you’re a victim of identity theft (e.g., you saw loans taken out in your name that you didn’t approve), it is best to contact the police immediately and begin a credit repair.
+If you are sure you’re a victim of identity theft (e.g., you believe loans were taken out in your name that you were not aware), it may be easier to to contact the lender immediately and confirm what is needed to report the fraud or request a corrections request via our website and we will reach out to the lenders to confirm if this fraudulent, request Equifax to place a ban on your credit file, report to the police as needed, and take steps to begin a credit repair.

 How long does credit repair take?